XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 1. Web Services can be easily customized to meet the unique needs of different content management systems, whereas FTP lacks the programmatic hooks necessary for processes that require tighter integration.
 For example, requiring uploaded files to be stored directory in a database, pushed through a workflow process, or modified in some way before being saved to the server.

-2. Today's applications also require more metadata that FTP is able to provide.
+2. Today's applications also require more metadata than FTP is able to provide.
 For example, when uploading a file, Web Services can also supply the CMS with information such as the name of the document the file is associated with, the Session ID, which user uploaded the file, etc.

 3. Some corporate networks also do not permit FTP, so Web Services that run over HTTP are an ideal solution.